 Featuring original heart pine floors and restored brick fireplaces, the 5500 square foot venue can accommodate 250 guests for a cocktail reception and 175 guests for a seated dinner.
 An abundance of space and charm makes The Rutledge House Charleston’s premiere destination to create memories that last a lifetime.

-The Rutledge House is set to open Summer 2018!
+The Rutledge House is set to open Fall 2018!